Smith-Entertainment/AGOS_Back-end/AGOS/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'Obras-Java.Obras-Java' is invalid and this project uses 'ObrasJava.ObrasJava' instead.
+* The original package name 'Obras-Java.Obras-Java' is invalid and this project uses 'AGOS.AGOS' instead.

 # Getting Started